Safi-ad-Din Ardabili: Poetry

 Safi al-Din has composed poems in the Iranian dialect of Old Azeri.
 He was a seventh-generation descendant of Firuz-Shah Zarrin-Kolah, a local Iranian dignitary.

 Eleven quatrains of Sheikh Safi ad-Din Ardabili, recorded by Pirzada, are listed under the title "Talysh poems of Razhi".

 The Azeri language of the quatrains of Sheikh Sefi ad-Din was studied by B. V. Miller, who, in the course of his research, concluded that the dialect of the Ardebil people and the Ardabil region is the language of the ancestors of the modern Talysh, but already in the first half of the 14th century.

 Only a very few verses of Safi al-Din's poetry, called Dobaytis (double verses), have survived.
-Written in Old Azeri language and Persian, they have linguistic importance today.
+Written in Old Azeri and Persian, they have linguistic importance today.